mpociot/TiFaceRecognizer/README.md

 Features
 ========
-* Detect images on a given image
+* Detect faces on a given image
 * Returns coordinates for left eye, right eye, mouth